 - It can be also used as a battery pack to charge other devices

 As for prepaid options, you have the choice of either a Pro or standard device.
 The Pro boasts 11 hours of battery life, with 10 devices able to be connected.
 It also has an LCD screen to monitor connection status and data usage.
-This costs $109 and you get 5GB to use in 30 days.
-The standard pocket Wi-Fi comes with a battery pack with a life of up to 10 hours, with 10 devices able to be connected.
-It costs $69 and is bundled with 3GB of data to use within 30 days.
+Dongles are available from $39 a month.
 As for compatible plans, see below for what’s on offer with Telstra.

 Vodafone Mobile Internet Dongles & Pocket Wi-Fi

 Vodafone seems to have a few more options than Telstra does, and in the dongle range there are both prepaid and postpaid options available.